Spring Sale — Up To £230 Off

 Safety Considerations

-The first step is ensuring you have everything you need for the job.
-You will need the following tools: an adjustable wrench; a flathead screwdriver; a cloth rag; a pair of pliers; a new tap washer (the same size as the one being replaced); and plumbing tape or thread sealant compound.
+1. First things first, gather all the tools you’ll need: an adjustable wrench, a flathead screwdriver, a cloth rag, a pair of pliers, a new tap washer (make sure it’s the same size as the old one), and some plumbing tape or thread sealant compound.

-Once you can see inside, locate and remove both old tap washers by using your pliers to hold them still while turning them clockwise until they come loose.
-Be sure not to damage any of the threads on either of these valves, as this could cause future leaks or water pressure problems.
-Use your cloth rag to wipe away any grime or debris from around where these valves were located before proceeding with installing new ones.
+5. Once you have a clear view inside, find the old tap washers.
+Use your pliers to hold them steady while turning them clockwise until they come loose.
+Be careful not to damage the valve threads, as this could lead to leaks or water pressure issues later on.
+Wipe away any grime or debris around the valve area with your cloth rag.

 How to Clean Up After Changing the Tap Washer

-Finally, turn on the water and check for any drips or leaks before returning the fixture to its original position.
-This simple process will ensure that your new washer works properly over time and keep your sink looking great!
+3. Turn on the water and check for any drips or leaks before returning the fixture to its original position.

 Common Mistakes

-One of the most common mistakes people make when changing a tap washer is using incorrect tools and parts.
-Before starting any home plumbing job, ensure you have all the right tools and materials.
-The wrong size or type of wrench or screwdriver could damage your taps or fittings and lead to further problems.
-You should also select the correct size of replacement washer and ensure that it fits snugly inside the housing before securing it with screws or bolts.
+• Using incorrect tools and parts: Make sure you have the right tools and materials for the job.
+Using the wrong size or type of wrench or screwdriver could damage your taps or fittings, leading to further problems.
+Choose the correct size of replacement washer and ensure it fits snugly inside the housing.

 Different Ways of Seating the New Washer

-There are several ways to seat a new tap washer correctly, which can help ensure its longevity and performance.
-Sometimes, you may need to use a screwdriver or wrench to remove the bonnet nut and remove the old washer before inserting the replacement.
-If the new washer has a split-ring design, you must first fit it into a groove in the stem, then secure it with screws using one of the abovementioned tools.
+1. Using a screwdriver or wrench: Remove the bonnet nut and old washer before inserting the replacement.
+If the new washer has a split-ring design, fit it into a groove in the stem, and then secure it with screws.

-Another way is to press fit the new washer onto threads in the stem assembly and thread back in place.
-Before applying any pressure, ensure that the thread direction is correct and rotate the spindle until it sits against the valve seat’s face.
-You can also replace some plastic versions by simply pushing them in place from below, as long as enough spring tension is available.
-Regardless of which method you choose for seating your tap washer, it’s essential to follow all instructions carefully for optimal performance.
+2. Press fitting the new washer: Press fit the new washer onto threads in the stem assembly and thread back in place.
+Ensure the thread direction is correct and rotate the spindle until it sits against the valve seat’s face.

 Troubleshooting Tips for Leaky Taps that Use a Tapered Rubber Washer